 Data Acquisition

-SMAP Data were downloaded from the NASA National Snow and Ice Data Center Distributed Active Archive Center (NSIDC DAAC) and were downloaded as GeoTIFFS from NASA’s REVERB Website.
-Data were downloaded both globally and specifically for the state of Texas, following the latitude and longitude used by Texas A&M Forest Service (N 36.50 S 25.837 E -93.508 W -106.645).
+SMAP Data were downloaded from the NASA National Snow and Ice Data Center (NSIDC) Distributed Active Archive Center (DAAC) and were downloaded as GeoTIFFS from NASA’s REVERB Website.
+Data were downloaded both globally and specifically for the state of Texas, following the latitude and longitude grid used by Texas A&M Forest Service: N 36.50 S 25.837 E -93.508 W -106.645.

-SCAN data from testing stations in Texas were downloaded from the National Resources Conservation Service as .csv files.
+SCAN data from testing stations in Texas were downloaded from the National Resources Conservation Service (NRCS) as .csv files.
 The sensor is a dielectric constant measuring device, at a depth of 5.08cm (SCAN Brochure).

-Oklahoma Mesonet and West Texas Mesonet are systems designed to measure various weather-related conditions across their respective states and compile the data for analysis.
+Oklahoma Mesonet and West Texas Mesonet are systems designed to measure various weather-related conditions, across their respective states, and compile the data for analysis.
 Datasets were downloaded from the Texas A&M Geoservices North American Soil Moisture Database in .txt format.

 Data Processing: